lbruun-tutorials/modern-maven-multi/README.md

 Nowadays, the [Maven JarSigner Plugin](https://maven.apache.org/plugins/maven-jarsigner-plugin/) supports Bouncy Castle as an alternative.
 This is pure java and is bundled with the plugin.
 Much more stable and much more reliable.
 Use it!

+### .gitattributes

+Adding a [.gitattributes](.gitattributes) file to your repository with definitions of line endings is a really good idea.
+It prevents files with the "wrong" line ending to get into the repo, _regardless_ of the settings of the developer's workstation.
+This is in particular important for projects where many people collaborate.
+Nowadays, even for Windows developers, there is no problem in promoting the rule that all text-based files should be use Unix-style line endings (`LF`).
+The only exception is scripts meant to be executed on Windows, like `.cmd` or `.bat` files.
+These should use Windows-style line endings (`CRLF`).

 ## Prerequisites